KarrLab/distribution_script/README.md

 # distribution_script

 Scripts to generate publication-based protein abundance distribution data using "pax" collection in datanator MongoDB.
 Replace '_' with '/' in output file name to read source publications.
+Requires karr_lab_build_config as ~/.wc

 ## Development team